Code-Institute-Submissions/happybean/README.md

 - Easy to navigate by using the navigation menu.
 - Relevant content for each product category.
 - Appealing visual elements.
-- Easy way to search, sort and filter products relevant to the user.
+- Easy way to search, sort and filter products that are relevant to the user.

 #### **Expectations**
 - When clicking on links (resource and social media links), expect the page to open in a separate browser.